FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

     Note: Recursive solution is trivial, could you do it iteratively?

+## 145. Binary Tree Postorder Traversal

+    Given a binary tree, return the postorder traversal of its nodes' values.

+    For example:
+    Given binary tree {1,#,2,3},
+       1
+        \
+         2
+        /
+       3
+    return [3,2,1].

+    Note: Recursive solution is trivial, could you do it iteratively?

 ## 151. Reverse Words in a String

     Given an input string, reverse the string word by word.